Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

    - The spider will iterate n-number of times to get the **dependencies** of those seed libraries
    - Then dependencies of those libraries, and their dependencies, etc, etc
    - The command **npm view library -json** is executed for each library and the JSON response is captured
+   - Started with 49 seed libraries, ended up with 650 libraries after 10 iterations
+   - This is a small subset of the thousands of libraries available at www.npmjs.com

 3) Wrangle the JSON files for each library that are captured in the Spidering process.